+Check-in with them in a direct and empathic manner and see what the student is willing to share.
 Students who tell you directly that they are emotionally distressed and have been unable to resolve their concerns on their own may be reaching out for help and ready to accept it.
-In this case, you should feel comfortable referring the student to the Dean of Students Office at whichever location is most convenient for you.
+In this case, you should feel comfortable referring the student to University Counseling and Psychological Services or the Dean of Students Office.
 Additionally, the Dean of Students Office can confer with faculty on the most appropriate next steps for the student depending on the situation.

 The situation is more difficult when students do not confide in you directly, but when you infer from their behavior that they are emotionally distressed.
 Depending on the particulars of the situation, you may or may not choose to approach the student.
 The decision depends on such factors as:

 The most appropriate response to students who disclose their personal concerns to you is to: